Guidance Note: Register of Members

 Companies are required to maintain a register of members under the Companies Act 2006.

 The register of members is the definitive record of share ownership in a private limited company.
-This guidance note focuses on this statutory register and aims to provide customers with an in depth understanding of the requirements of this register for a private limited company.
+This guidance note explains the key legal and practical requirements for maintaining that statutory register.

 - indexing the register;

-- who should be listed as a member;
+- who should be entered as a member;

 Guidance Note: Register of Members is part of Corporate.
 Just £38.50 + VAT provides unlimited downloads from Corporate for 1 year.